vtex/shoreline/styleguides/admin/react/README.md

 ## jsx

 You can use the `jsx` function to create new components using elements or components as reference.
-It genereates an `OndaJSXComponet` that inherits and enhances the reference types and styles.
+It generates an `OndaJSXComponent` that inherits and enhances the reference types and styles.

 ### Referencing elements